DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 The subject you apply to teach must usually be the same, or closely related to, the subject you studied at university.
 (For example, engineering graduates can apply to train to teach physics, but computer science graduates are unlikely to be accepted to train to teach geography.)

+Use [Find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) to search for courses leading to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).

+You can also search by:
+* location
+* teaching subject
+* age group
+* courses which pay a salary
+* courses for which student visa or skilled worker visa sponsorship is available.

+When you have chosen your course, you can <a href="https://www.gov.uk/apply-for-teacher-training">apply for teacher training</a>.

 Your [teacher training adviser](#get-support-and-advice) can help with:

 * your choice of course and training provider